lmu-cmsi185-fall2016/assignments/programming-data.md

 ## Background Reading
 Read Chapter 3 of the textbook for additional and in-depth coverage of the material covered by this assignment.

+## Automated Feedback Setup
+In order to connect your repository to our automated code review and feedback system, once you are up and running please send your repository’s URL to Ed Seim.
+You can either find him in person in the lab, tweet him at [https://twitter.com/SirSeim](https://twitter.com/SirSeim), or mention him in a GitHub comment (`SirSeim`).
+Once he has you hooked up, the system will provide feedback on code formatting and quality whenever you commit a new version to GitHub. _Points will be deducted if issues here linger in the final submission._

 ## For Submission
 The assignment consists of three (3) sections: _Exercises_, _Programs_, and _Questions_.
 For each section, follow the specifications given for submitting the requested work.